andOlga/userscripts/README.md

 but anyone's welcome to use and tweak them for their own purposes if they see fit.

 The scripts are tested exclusively on [Violentmonkey](https://violentmonkey.github.io).
 Tampermonkey and most other userscript managers *should* be compatible, but no promises are made.
 Greasemonkey is *not* compatible with some of these scripts.

+The scripts are listed [here](./scripts).
+To install any of them, click the "Raw" button while on a browser that has a userscript manager installed.